Fyfe-c/Fyfe-c.github.io/index.md

 * **Soft Skills:** Strong team player, confident, proactive, and culturally adaptive

 ### Project & Internship Experience
-* Borealis AI Let’s SOLVE It Mentorship Program (Internship) University of Manitoba, Oct - Dec 2023
+* Borealis AI Let’s SOLVE It Mentorship Program (Internship) Borealis AI(the R&D arm of the Royal Bank of Canada), Oct - Dec 2023

     * Collaborated in a team to utilize AI and Machine Learning for community challenges.
     * Developed a Machine Learning model to enhance tornado forecasting, significantly